timecapsulellc/Capsule/readme.md

 <details>
 <summary>Click to see a list of tricks.
 Those are based on SDXL and are not very up-to-date with latest models.</summary>

-1. GPT2-based [prompt expansion as a dynamic style "Fooocus V2".](https://github.com/lllyasviel/Fooocus/discussions/117#raw) (similar to Midjourney's hidden pre-processing and "raw" mode, or the LeonardoAI's Prompt Magic).
+1. GPT2-based [prompt expansion as a dynamic style "Capsule V2".](https://github.com/lllyasviel/Capsule/discussions/117#raw) (similar to Midjourney's hidden pre-processing and "raw" mode, or the LeonardoAI's Prompt Magic).
 2. Native refiner swap inside one single k-sampler.
 The advantage is that the refiner model can now reuse the base model's momentum (or ODE's history parameters) collected from k-sampling to achieve more coherent sampling.
 In Automatic1111's high-res fix and ComfyUI's node system, the base model and refiner use two independent k-samplers, which means the momentum is largely wasted, and the sampling continuity is broken.
-Fooocus uses its own advanced k-diffusion sampling that ensures seamless, native, and continuous swap in a refiner setup.
+Capsule uses its own advanced k-diffusion sampling that ensures seamless, native, and continuous swap in a refiner setup.
 (Update Aug 13: Actually, I discussed this with Automatic1111 several days ago, and it seems that the “native refiner swap inside one single k-sampler” is [merged]( https://github.com/AUTOMATIC1111/stable-diffusion-webui/pull/12371) into the dev branch of webui.
 Great!)
 3. Negative ADM guidance.
 Because the highest resolution level of XL Base does not have cross attentions, the positive and negative signals for XL's highest resolution level cannot receive enough contrasts during the CFG sampling, causing the results to look a bit plastic or overly smooth in certain cases.
 Fortunately, since the XL's highest resolution level is still conditioned on image aspect ratios (ADM), we can modify the adm on the positive/negative side to compensate for the lack of CFG contrast in the highest resolution level.
 (Update Aug 16, the IOS App [Draw Things](https://apps.apple.com/us/app/draw-things-ai-generation/id6444050820) will support Negative ADM Guidance.
 Great!)
 4. We implemented a carefully tuned variation of Section 5.1 of ["Improving Sample Quality of Diffusion Models Using Self-Attention Guidance"](https://arxiv.org/pdf/2210.00939.pdf).
-The weight is set to very low, but this is Fooocus's final guarantee to make sure that the XL will never yield an overly smooth or plastic appearance (examples [here](https://github.com/lllyasviel/Fooocus/discussions/117#sharpness)).
+The weight is set to very low, but this is Capsule's final guarantee to make sure that the XL will never yield an overly smooth or plastic appearance (examples [here](https://github.com/lllyasviel/Capsule/discussions/117#sharpness)).
 This can almost eliminate all cases for which XL still occasionally produces overly smooth results, even with negative ADM guidance.
 (Update 2023 Aug 18, the Gaussian kernel of SAG is changed to an anisotropic kernel for better structure preservation and fewer artifacts.)
 5. We modified the style templates a bit and added the "cinematic-default".
 6. We tested the "sd_xl_offset_example-lora_1.0.safetensors" and it seems that when the lora weight is below 0.5, the results are always better than XL without lora.
 7. The parameters of samplers are carefully tuned.